I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 I’m sitting in the crowded dining/bar car, having a cheese plate with some melon and a glass of chardonnay, fully immersed in my gustatory indulgence amid the din of others chatting around me; people boarding, others gathering up their things having reached their destination.
 A revolving door of lives in transition.

-Suddenly, I hear a voice asking me a question.
+Suddenly, I hear a voice.

 “Is this seat taken?
 May I join you?”

-I look up and my eyes meet the face of a handsome man of my age standing above me, leaning in close to let others get by him in the aisle.
+I look up and my eyes meet the face of a handsome man of my age standing above me, leaning in close to let others get by him in the busy aisle.
 My mouth is half full of cracker and Havarti, so I nod and extend my hand towards the seat across from me with a little wave.

 We begin to trade small talk and I can see he doesn’t want to just sit quietly nodding off to the sound of the rails, he wants connection.
 He’s a garrulous one, this one, I think to myself as he tells me all about his years of being a pediatrician.
 Married with four grown kids, divorced.

-“She was never the right woman for me—only in theory, how my family wanted it.
-A girl from a good family, same background, you know—same values.”
+“She was never the right woman for me— only in theory, how my family wanted it.
+A girl from a good family, same background, you know —same values.”

 I nod, silent but attentive, swallowing the last of my chardonnay.